-ANAEL IS A CANADIAN BORN AND BASED NEW AGE VOCAL ARTIST
+ANAEL IS A NEW AGE VOCAL ARTIST BORN AND BASED IN CANADA

 Her music leads her listeners towards greater healing, self-awareness, and deeper spiritual understanding, and has always been doing so, since her advent on the musical scene.
 Says Audrey DeLaMartre of The Phoenix (Minneapolis, MN), “The healing and inspiring powers of this CD (“Light of Refinement”) have been my companion for two weeks.
 It has lifted me to a clear and shining place and given me new spiritual strength.”
 Beginning with the healing and balancing of our own inner selves and our continuous intentional emanation of positive energies out into our personal environment and interpersonal relationships, this healing will naturally radiate into the world by way of our thoughts and deeds.
 Through the means of the songs which remind us of the high personal standards each person would seek to embody and exude, we can realize this healing for the planet and for the world community at large, simply by living from a more awakened perspective.